Hear Ansa answer a real call — try the live demo line:(855) 555-0721

 11:42 AM · Solar

 State just announced the solar tax credit ends Friday.
-Sunbelt's office line lit up — nine callers in eleven minutes asking about lock-in pricing.
+Hadley's office line lit up: nine callers in eleven minutes asking about lock-in pricing.
 Sarah ran intake on all of them, booked five site surveys for the weekend, queued four follow-up quotes.

 0 missed calls, 0 hold queue